 And now, some strange writing prompts!

-*Forbidden lovers: there are many reasons that love can be forbidden.
+*Star-crossed lovers.
+There are many reasons that love can be forbidden.
 Issues of class and crime are common in stories: a noble person falls for a commoner or a dashing rogue.
 Or perhaps one of the two was already married.
 The families of the lovers might be feuding, or there might be another boundary between them like race, country of origin, or religion.
 Queer couples were and are often forbidden, so perhaps the Female Stranger and her husband fled their families and attempted to pass straight.

-*Criminals: According to the legend, the husband passed counterfeit money in town.
+*A long rap sheet.
+According to the legend, the husband passed counterfeit money in town.
 Perhaps this was not a one-time thing but a normal circumstance for the two, and they were fleeing the law.
 Or it could be a case of malicious prosecution or simply a mistake, and fleeing was the only way for an innocent man or woman to remain free.

-*Theodosia.
+*Anastasia Theodosia lives.
 If the Female Stranger is the famous missing Miss Burr, then who was her husband?
 A pirate?
 A sailor from the ship with whom she escaped capture or the sinking?
 Where was Theodosia in the years between the ship’s disappearance and the death of the Female Stranger?
 Captured?
 Married to a pirate?
 Marooned?
 And why not ever declare herself as Theodosia?
 Perhaps she did end up as part of a couple of forbidden lovers after all.

-*Darker theories.
+*A deadly secret.
 This tale does involve the death of a woman and the immediate flight of her husband.
 Perhaps it wasn’t illness that felled the lady, but murder.
 Did he buy the extravagant gravestone out of guilt and remorse?
 Murder is often for money, which the husband seemed to need if he was using counterfeit bills.
 But of course, if the lady died anonymously, he might not stand to inherit anything from her death, as she was not declared dead.
 Unless she had already been declared dead.
 Perhaps the couple faked their deaths and fled, and then had to remain anonymous forever after?